rmuit/PracticalAfas/README.md

   * do not like the structure of the filter arguments in the REST calls (including the fact that there are numeric codes for operators)
   * want array data returned
-  * want to be able to change between the REST and SOAP APIs, for some reason
+  * want to be able to change between the REST and SOAP APIs, for some reason.
+    (They do not provide 100% equal results though; see below.)
   * like having things like default values filled automatically when inserting new objects through an Update Connector.